AtmosphericAngels/IDL_IAU_Chrom/README.md

 Technical Notes
 ----------------

 -   Compatibility.
-IAU\_Chrom is written in the IDL programming language on and for Windows machines (Win 7).
-Win 10 is known to cause problems of the plot windows (lagging etc. but no crash).
+IAU_Chrom is written in the IDL programming language on and for Windows machines (Win 7, 10).
 A version for Unix-based systems does not exist.
 -   Version 5.02 and greater: Error handling is implemented which avoids total crashes for most errors.
 To avoid data loss in any case, save your experiment regularly.
--   To use IAU\_Chrom on the system partition on your machine (C:\\), it might be necessary to run IDL or the IDL virtual machine as in administrator mode.
+-   To use IAU_Chrom on the system partition on your machine (C:\\), it might be necessary to run IDL or the IDL virtual machine with elevated rights ("administrator mode").
--   To use the code version (not pre-compiled), an IDL installation (v8.4 or greater) is required.
+-   To use the source code version (not pre-compiled), an IDL installation (v8.4 or higher) is required.

-**Start IAU\_Chrom:**
+**Start IAU_Chrom:**

--   Runtime version, virtual machine only: run IAU\_Chrom\_vxxx.exe;
+-   Runtime version, virtual machine only: run IAU_Chrom\_vxxx.exe
--   Code version, IDL installed: open and run the IAU\_Chrom\_v5...pro from the root directory of the IAU\_Chrom project.
+-   Code version, IDL installed: open and run the IAU_Chrom\IAU_Chrom.pro from the root directory of the IAU_Chrom project.

-The IAU\_Chrom main widget is shown in Fig. 1.
+The IAU_Chrom main widget is shown in Fig. 1.

 ![1](https://raw.githubusercontent.com/MrFuppes/IDL_IAU_Chrom/master/doc/img/01_WidMain.png)